montjoie/NRC/readme.md

 Therefore, pin address and commands are sent through rpc from the client side, that way:

-1) start the daemon by telling which board you intend to use (currently BBB and PI)
+1) start the daemon by telling which board you intend to use (BBB and PI are provided as examples)

      ./ci-daemon.py -b BBB